 With our years of experience in both manual and automated testing, we proffer some of the top generic use cases that would justify manual testing.

-Validate Connectivity of AppManual testing on real devices is the best method to ascertain the functioning of an app in the event of poor / low connectivity.
-This method will help developers and testers to understand the ‘behavior’ of an under varying network situations – for instance if the user loses Wi-fi connectivity and the phone being used by the user moves to the data connection, the app should function the same way.
+Validate Connectivity of AppManual testing on real devices is the best method to ascertain the functioning of an app in the event of poor/low connectivity.
+This method will help developers and testers to understand the ‘behavior’ under varying network situations – for instance, if the user loses Wi-fi connectivity and the phone being used by the user moves to the data connection, the app should function the same way.

 Ascertaining Navigation Issues with the AppThe best way to view the app from the user’s perspective is to manually test the accessibility and navigation of the app.
 Each user has her or his peculiar user issues, and it would not be possible to understand and rectify these without manual testing.
 Real people interacting in real-time with the app would be the best method to ascertain navigation issues.